 What are the best outdoor speakers?

 The best outdoor speakers combine great sound, durable construction and helpful features, but won’t break the bank as you outfit your backyard or patio.
 The speakers on our list all meet these criteria, though they each have their pros and cons.

 When you’re shopping for an outdoor speaker, you’re likely looking for very different things than for an indoor speaker.
 With most indoor speakers, you don’t need to worry about weather-proofing (unless you need a shower speaker).
 You also may not care about the distortion levels at the loudest end, since you might rarely turn up the volume to its highest setting.

 Based on our testing, the best outdoor speaker right now is the Polk Atrium 4, which offers quality audio and a sturdy design for a good price.
 The Atrium series continues to impress.
 The Atrium 4 are fairly small but deliver full sound.
 And if you want more bass, the larger Atrium 5 set is also great if you’re willing to pay more.

-If you’re on a budget outfitting your backyard, the Dual LU53 is a great budget option that pumps out quality sound for around $50.
+The Dual LU53 is a great budget option that pumps out quality sound for around $50.
 It produces both rich bass and clear vocals, making it a top option for playing music at parties.